 A 4D experience through the war that changed the world.

-Day Two : The National WWII Museum in New Orleans
+Day 2: The National WWII Museum in New Orleans

-A custom tour to focus on the planning, preparations and execution necessary for D-Day.
+A custom tour of the Museum's exhibit focuses on the planning, preparations and execution necessary for D-Day.

 Meet the Author and Dinner Discussion

-Meet a WWII author and discuss the steps to researching and writing.
+Adam Makos, author of A Higher Call will discuss the steps to researching and writing.

-Day Three : The National WWII Museum in New Orleans
+Day 3: The National WWII Museum in New Orleans

 Behind the Lines Tour